DUI & Traffic Attorney in Denver

 Traffic Violations

-Colorado traffic laws cover everything from parking tickets to driving while intoxicated.
-In addition to traffic police, who give you a ticket directly, Colorado uses cameras to capture moving violations, like speeding and running red lights, and these tickets arrive by mail.
+Colorado traffic laws cover everything from minor infractions like parking tickets to more serious offenses such as driving while intoxicated.
+These laws are strictly enforced, and in addition to traffic police who can issue tickets directly, Colorado uses cameras to capture moving violations, such as speeding and running red lights, with these tickets arriving by mail.
+This makes it essential for drivers to be aware of their surroundings and follow traffic regulations to avoid fines and potential penalties.

 Infraction vs. Violation